devkuldeep-singh/BankApplication/README.md

 • Implemented money transfer, loan request, and transaction history features <br>
 • Deployed and tested the application on Apache Tomcat server  <br>
 • Used JDBC with Oracle SQL for database connectivity <br>
-• Managed application flow using Servlets and JSP Technologies Used:Java, Advanced Java(Servlets, JSP, JDBC),Oracle SQL, HTML,
+• Managed application flow using Servlets and JSP <br>
+Technologies Used:Java, Advanced Java(Servlets, JSP, JDBC),Oracle SQL, HTML,
 CSS,  JavaScript